sandhawke/n-quads-update-stream/README.md

 ### check-count (optional)

 Used for error detection, to confirm the state is correct.
+Data is decimal represation of the number of quads present.

 The count of the empty dataset: